Hardlymoving writes about do-it-yourself maintenance and repair of Japanese cars.

 Seat the seal in place by using a socket wrench socket that is about the same size diameter of the seal.
 Gently tap the socket until the seal lays flush with the side engine cover.
 Be careful.
 This seal can recess into the engine cover beyond the flush point.

-Consider replacing the accessory / serpentine belt with a new one.
-The old belt is likely coated with oil.
+Consider replacing the accessory / serpentine belt with a new one—the old belt is likely coated with oil.
+You may want to look into the Bando OEM Quality Serpentine Belt.